stiemannkj1/stiemannkj1.github.io/_posts/2016-10-05-technical-writing.md

 ### Source Code

 Unlike all other technical documents, developers are guaranteed to write source code.
-Great developers have written hundreds of blogs and books on how to create excellent source code, and I will not attempt to repeat them here.[^5] However, I will mention that simplicity and code clarity should be every software engineer's highest priority.
+Great developers have written hundreds of blogs and books on how to create excellent source code,[^5] and I will not attempt to repeat them here.
+However, I will mention that simplicity and code clarity should be every software engineer's highest priority.
 Often developers are tempted to prioritize other aspects of a program such as performance (or even cleverness), but performance should only be considered after the code is completely correct and clear.
 It is more straightforward to make understandable code perform well than to translate obscure, fast code into an intelligible program.
 If the code is coherent, it will be easier for developers to fix bugs, improve performance, and add features.
 Prioritize code clarity.

 ### Documentation